ma2701/space-invaders/README.md

 4) display "game over" when game is over                                -- DONE

-5) implement mystery invader in red with surprise point assigned to it.
+5) implement mystery invader in red with surprise point assigned to it. -- DONE

 6) implement game pausing